About the Program

 The UC Berkeley Future Histories Lab is the home to the Certificate in Urban Humanities, which grew out of the Global Urban Humanities Initiative.
 Future Histories Lab focuses on community-engaged, project-based studio courses that seek to reveal hidden histories in order to imagine new narratives.

-The Certificate Program is led by Principal Investigators Jennifer Wolch, Dean Emerita of the College of Environmental Design and Anthony J. Cascardi, Dean Emeritus of the Arts & Humanities Division of the College of Letters & Science.
-Susan Moffat is Creative Director of Future Histories Lab and Executive Director of the Global Urban Humanities Initiative.
+The Certificate Program is led by Principal Investigators Jennifer Wolch, Dean Emerita of the College of Environmental Design and Sara Guyer, Dean of the Arts & Humanities Division of the College of Letters & Science.
+Susan Moffat is Creative Director of Future Histories Lab and Executive Director of the Global Urban Humanities Initiative and can answer any questions you have about the Certificate.

 Any UC Berkeley graduate student in good standing (GPA of 3.0 or better) may apply.
 To apply, students should send their Berkeley course transcript and their completed Graduate Application Form to the Global Urban Humanities Initiative.
-Applications are accepted twice a year during the fall and spring semesters.
+Applications are accepted on a rolling basis but you are encouraged to apply as soon as possible as an indication of interest so that we can keep you informed of latest developments and opportunities.

-Application forms and the student handbook can be found here.
+Application forms and additional information can be found here.

 There are three required courses for the Global Urban Humanities Graduate Certificate: